Charles-Denis Bourbaki

-Charles Denis Sauter Bourbaki (22 April 1816, Pau - 22 September 1897, Bayonne) was a French general.
+Charles Denis Sauter Bourbaki (22 April 1816 – 22 September 1897) was a French general.

 Career

 Bourbaki was born at Pau in extreme southwestern France, the son of Greek colonel Constantin Denis Bourbaki, who died in the Greek War of Independence in 1827.
 He was educated at the Prytanée National Militaire, entered École Spéciale Militaire de Saint-Cyr, and in 1836 joined the Zouaves (light infantry), becoming lieutenant of the Foreign Legion in 1838 and aide-de-camp to King Louis Philippe.

 Early commands

 It was in the African expedition that Bourbaki first came to the fore.
 In 1842 he was captain in the Zouaves; 1847, colonel of the Turcos; in 1850, lieutenant-colonel of the 1st Zouaves; 1851, colonel; 1854, brigadier-general.
 In the Crimean War he commanded a portion of the Algerian troops; and at the Alma, Inkerman and Sevastopol Bourbaki's name became famous.

 In 1857 he was appointed general of division, placed in command in 1859 at Lyon.
 His success in the war in Italy was second only to that of MacMahon, and in 1862 he was proposed as a candidate for the vacant Greek throne, but declined the proffered honour.